NWTC/InflowWind/Source/README_TODO.txt

 2014.08.31  started
-2015.02.18  updated
+2015.03.03  updated

 Stuff working on right now:
--- Driver code: setup the datatype for IfW_InitInput -- Driver code: setup the storage arrays for the data from IfW.
-This be setup beforehand -- may cause out of bounds during IfW exectution, but good test of that.
-                  -- Everything but the number of timesteps for the DEFAULT DT and NumTimeSteps cases.
-Set that up after initialization.
-                  -- Dimensions set up beforehand.
-Index 0 for start.
 -- Driver code: setup the FFT.
 May need to create some additional types for storing the data.
+-- Driver code: driver input file support for points file -- IfW OutList
+-- IfW summary file writing.

 List of items to tackle:
 ==============================

 IfW control level
--- change all the windtype numbers to the new numbers (figure out exactly what this will be first, then update everything) -- still need to split FFWind.
-Others done.
--- input file parsing / sanity checking of the sections -- filedata parameter setting routine --> copy data needed to the submodules.
-Init others to zero.
+-- split FFWind.
 -- summary output file.
-Start this early, then add to it in the submodules.
--- revamp submodule arrangement (renaming/splitting etc)
-   -- change the calling structure in IfW.f90, then make the changes to the submodules.
-This will be somewhat iterative.
 -- placeholder for the userwind.f90 submodule.
 Put directions within that module and an error message in the module with information on how to impliment it.
--- mean wind direction for all modules
-   -- in the CalcOutput, translate from XYZ to the X'Y'Z' coordinates (wind direction coordinates), pass in to submodule,
-      translate the U'V'W' windspeed (wind coordinates) into the global coordinates.
-   -- document how this is done someplace/somehow
-   -- for HHWind (UniformWind), give a warning if the global winddirection and wind direction in the file are different (init routine someplace,
-      using first timestep, differrent warning if non-zero global wind direction and direction changes from zero within file within the file.
+-- for HHWind (UniformWind), give a warning if the global winddirection and wind direction in the file are different (init routine someplace, using first timestep, differrent warning if non-zero global wind direction and direction changes from zero within file.
    Continue with sim anyhow)

 Submodules
 -- Uniform wind (also steady wind)
    -- summary file writing
-   -- new interpolator
 -- FFWind -> split to TurbSimFF and BladedStyleFF.
 Change the WindNumbers for this.
    -- summary file writing
    -- new interpolator